 Irresistibly cute, the French Bulldog is one of the most popular dog breeds with good reason.
 He is sweet and loving with a calm temperament.
 It also helps that grooming is easy-peasy.
 This pup has the influences of three countries that modified him into the happy-go-lucky pooch we know today.
 He started in England before breeders from France and the United States had their say.

 2. Basset Hound

-The Briard is another ancient breed from France with his history going back over 1200 years.
-This pup did double-duty in the field, working as both a flock guardian against predators and a herding dog.
+The Briard is another ancient breed from France with his history going back over 1,200 years.
+This pup did double duty in the field, working as both a flock guardian against predators and a herding dog.
 He is a hardworking and loyal pet with the independence you’d expect with a pup with his job.
-He is also smart and can understand up to 200 words.
+He is also smart and can learn up to 200 words.